Keii35100/Thyriod_BPNN/README.md

 # Thyriod_BPNN

-This project focused on train dataset using BackPropagation Neutral Networm.
+This project focused to train thyroid dataset using BackPropagation Neutral Networm.